Specify term content of LMIs

 where X1, X2 are matrix variables of Types 2 and 1, respectively, and x3 is a scalar variable (Type 1).

-After initializing the LMI description with
+After you initialize the LMI description using

-declaring the matrix variables with
+declare the matrix variables using

 lmiterm([1 1 1 X2],2*A,A') % 2*A*X2*A' lmiterm([1 1 1 x3],-1,E) % -x3*E lmiterm([1 1 1 0],D*D') % D*D' lmiterm([1 2 1 -X1],1,B) % X1'*B lmiterm([1 2 2 0],-1) % -I